KQM-git/TCL/docs/characters/anemo/xiao.md

 ---
-description: A Yaksha Adeptus who defends Liyue.
-Also heralded as the "Conquer of Demons" or "Vigilant Yaksha"
+description: A yaksha adeptus who defends Liyue.
+Also heralded as the "Conqueror of Demons" and "Vigilant Yaksha."
 ---

 # Xiao